Have you heard the kids saying it yet?

 Our 13 year old son is: helping mow the lawn with Dad, sweeping our floors, learning to take care of his room, and since he really has an aversion to cooking we are just starting him on helping with dinner choices & simple cooking, etc.

 Also, once a week we have a morning where all of us pitch in to tidy up the entire house.
-It doesn't take long when everyone helps out, and Mommy doesn't have to spend three times as long doing something that everyone feels pride over completing. ***Bonus: they all want to keep their bedrooms much neater understanding at the end of the week they would have to tidy it up anyway!
+It doesn't take long when everyone helps out, and Mommy doesn't have to spend three times as long doing something that everyone feels pride over completing.

 This year I found a FREE Microsoft excel spread sheet~I filled in the blanks with the said chores, and then laminated one for each child-->